-The distillery remained under Lang Brothers ownership until 1965 when it was purchased by the Robertson & Baxter Group, later to become Edrington.
+The distillery remained with the Lang Brothers company until it was purchased in 1965 by the Robertson & Baxter Group, later to become part of Edrington.
 It was under Edrington’s stewardship that Glengoyne began to appear as a single malt in the early 1990’s before eventually being deemed surplus to requirements and being sold again, this time to Ian Macleod in 2003.
 Today Glengoyne has built up a sound reputation for quality and the distillery itself is an extremely popular tourist destination in it’s own right.

 Smell: Buttery Malt & Biscuit notes with Cream & Vanilla and a touch of Apples and Pears.